 Colombia has proven time and time again that it is an excellent jurisdiction to do business.
 The economy is growing steadily and, according to reports, will continue expanding in the coming years.
 More and more investors are coming to Colombia and taking full advantage of all the many commercial opportunities the country has to offer, as well as the more open governmental policy of the last few years.

 When you decide to incorporate a business in Colombia, you will become part of the Colombian tax system.
 Determining how much tax you must pay can be slightly complicated, due to different tax brackets for residents or foreign companies.
-For this reason, it is advantageous to partner with a local agent who can assist you in complying with the accounting tax requirements in Colombia.
+For this reason, it is advantageous to partner with a local agent who can assist you in complying with accounting requirements in Colombia.

-The International Financial Reporting Standards in Colombia – ‘IFRS’
+Business Accounting Requirements in Colombia – The International Financial Reporting Standards in Colombia – ‘IFRS’

 The IFRS is an organisation that establishes a globally recognised accounting standard which is renowned for its simplicity of enforcement.
 Applicable in Colombia, it is important that you ensure any accountant that you work with complies with these standards, as it will make accountancy management much easier for you as a foreign investor.